GIS career tips anyone can benefit from

 HIGH-LEVEL RESEARCH: As part of a master or Ph.D. program, you can get funded for high-level research.
 For example, you can write a research grant for a GIS-related hypothesis.
 Your university could point you in the right direction, test your hypothesis, and publish a paper.

 DRONE PILOT: When Amazon conceptualized their mail-delivery drone, the GIS industry eyes lit up.
-Drones like from DJI gathers data from the sky in fields like agriculture, search & rescue and the environment.
+Drones gather data from the sky in fields like agriculture, search & rescue and the environment.
 Even realtors use drones to advertise open houses.

 MILITARY OPERATIONS: The military is one of the biggest users of remote sensing and location intelligence.
 Ever since the Corona spy satellite, there’s been a growing demand for reconnaissance.
 But overseas deployment may not be in the cards for your life chapter.